 We currently do not have sufficient resources to complete the commercialization of any of our proposed products.
 Based on our current cash resources, we believe we should be able to maintain our current pace and level of expenditures through December 2002, although no assurance can be given that we will not need additional cash prior to such time.
 Unexpected increases in general and administrative expenses and research and development expenses may cause us to need additional financing prior to December 2002.
 If we do not sell any of the shares offered in this offering, we believe our existing cash will be sufficient to fund our operations through December 2002.
-If we are able to sell all of the shares offered in this offering, we believe that with the net proceeds of this offering and our existing cash, we will have sufficient working capital to meet our needs through December 2003.
+We have filed a shelf registration statement on Form SB-2 relating to a proposed best efforts, self-underwritten offering of up to \$10,000,000 in shares of our common stock.
+If we are able to sell all of the shares offered in the shelf offering, we believe that with the net proceeds of the shelf offering and our existing cash, we will have sufficient working capital to meet our needs through December 2003.
 We have based these estimates, however, on assumptions that may prove to be wrong.
 As a result, we may need to obtain additional financing prior to that time.
 In addition, we may need to raise additional capital at an earlier time to fund our ongoing research and development activities, acquire new products or take advantage of other unanticipated opportunities.
 Any additional equity financings may be dilutive to our existing shareholders, and debt financing, if available, may involve restrictive covenants on our business.
 In addition, insufficient funds may require us to delay, scale back or eliminate some or all of our programs designed to facilitate the commercial introduction of our proposed products, prevent commercial introduction of our products altogether or restrict us from acquiring new products that we believe may be beneficial to our business.
-We are required under the terms of our license agreement with the University of California, however, to have available certain amounts of funds for research and development activities.
+We are required under the terms of our license agreement with the University of California, howeve